kathehann/baked-goods-classifier/README.md

 - Used a Random Forest Classifier with class weighting
 - Performed 5-fold cross-validation with grid search tuning

+To improve our model beyond just using sugar and protein, we added features that reflect the structure and richness of a recipe. n_steps, calories, and n_ingredients capture how complex or dense a recipe is—baked goods often involve structured, multi-step processes and include many calorie-dense ingredients.

+We also engineered two features:

+    calories per ingredient, which measures how rich or dense a recipe is per component—baked goods often have a higher ratio due to ingredients like butter and sugar.

+    description word count, which captures how detailed the recipe description is—baked goods tend to have longer, more descriptive write-ups that highlight texture, flavor, and preparation.

+These features align with how baked goods are typically composed and described, making them valuable for improving prediction accuracy.

 **Best Parameters:**
 - `n_estimators`: 100
 - `max_depth`: 10